-"Nearly 50 million people in our country are affected by hunger, and yet almost 40% of food produced in the U.S., ends up in landfills,” explains Lowy.
+"Nearly 50 million people in our country are affected by hunger, and yet almost 40% of food produced in the US ends up in landfills," Lowy says.
 “We are thrilled about our partnership with AVE.
-By collecting unwanted, non-perishable food items from their residents, we can work to reduce these staggering statistics.”
+By collecting unwanted, non-perishable food items from their residents, we can work to reduce these staggering statistics.

 September is Hunger Action Month.
-Each of our communities will be hosting a Resident Food Drive Party with food trucks and live entertainment, while collecting unopened, non-perishable food items for Move For Hunger.
-Twenty AVE team members also will be participating in Move For Hunger's 2nd Annual Jersey Shore Truck Pull this Sunday, September 13th at 2 pm in Neptune, New Jersey.
-Teams of ten will pull a moving truck, competing for prizes and raising money to benefit Move For Hunger.
+Each of our communities will be hosting a Resident Food Drive party with food trucks and live entertainment, while collecting unopened, non-perishable food items for Move For Hunger.
+Twenty AVE team members will also be participating in Move For Hunger's 2nd Annual Jersey Shore Truck Pull this Sunday, September 13th at 2 pm in Neptune, New Jersey.
+Teams of will to pull a moving truck, competing for and moving money to benefit Move for Hunger.